dustinson/d3cblog.github.io/_posts/2022-09-21-HermitCrab.markdown

 I don't doubt that I'm able to solve problems and add value to any position I'm in.
 I recognize that I may need to learn more to do it.
 There is knowledge others have acquired.
 Tools and models to refine focus.
 Experiments and hypothesis to challenge.

-It's not comfortable and doesn't always feel good.
+It's not comfortable and does not always feel good.
 Seldom have I regretted it.

 So now, when a new opportunity presents itself to me, I know it's the one I want to take because it gives me an opportunity to learn.